-When the facts of a case are not in dispute but the student does not acknowledge wrongdoing, a Judiciary Committee composed of the Dean of Students, the Academic Dean, the President of the Westminster Student Association, and a representative member of the faculty shall determine whether the facts (as stipulated by the student and the person bringing the case to the attention of the Dean of Students) constitute an offense subject to discipline; if so, the Judiciary Committee, acting in the name of the faculty and after whatever consultation it deems useful, shall act to impose an appropriate penalty or censure.
-The student has the right of appeal to the whole faculty.
+When the facts of a case are not in dispute but the student does not acknowledge wrongdoing, a Judiciary Committee composed of the Dean of Students, the Academic Dean, the President of the Westminster Student Association, and a representative member of the faculty shall determine whether the facts (as stipulated by the student and the person bringing the case to the attention of the Dean of Students) constitute an offense subject to discipline; if so, the Judiciary shortcomings, since it pleases God to govern us by their hand."
+(Heidelberg Catechism, Q. 104).